gregscharf/RTFM-Redox/README.md

 **Mac M1**: Screen flicker when using up/down arrows

-**Windows**: Not supported because the Termion crate does not work on windows.
-I'll be switching to crossterm at some point.
+**Windows - Unsupported**: : The Termion crate is not compatible with windows.
+I'll be switching to the Windows compatible Crossterm crate at some point.

 ## To Add